tarndt/wordle/README.md

 # wordle
-Simple wordle solver
+Command-line wordle solver!

+## Example
-Lets see it in action:
+Lets see it in action, first:
 ```
 $ ./wordle
 5914 possible remaining matches of 5 letters.